Trends

 Overall, I find blogging very rewarding: it’s a chance to develop or polish writing skills, to build a community around a theme and to connect with people all over the world.
-Praise is nice too—who doesn’t like a pat in the back?—and you will generally receive unexpected positive feedback.
+Praise is nice too—who doesn’t like a pat on the back?—and you will generally receive unexpected positive feedback.

 Yet, some little things can irk you.
 These blogging annoyances are everywhere and you’d better start to learn how to deal with them to keep your sanity.